khoaphamanh/iML-WS2324/README.md

 source activate iML
 ```
 ## Preprocessing
 The raw data is downloaded in the [github](https://github.com/domenVres/Robust-LIME-SHAP-and-IME/tree/master/Fooling-LIME-SHAP/data) [[1]](#1) of the [article](https://arxiv.org/pdf/2101.11702.pdf) "Better sampling in explanation methods can prevent dieselgate-like deception" from D Vres, et al [[2]](#2).
 The raw data is saved in the /data folder under the name compas-scores-two-years.csv.
 Initially we will preprocess this data.
 Only 7 features will be selected including "age, "two_year_recid", "c_charge_degree", "sex", "priors_count", "length_of_stay", "race".
 Label will be selected from the "score_text" column.
 File preprocessing.py perform this task.
 The output will be 2 files compas_X.csv, containing the processed features and compas_y.csv is the label.
-Users can run this file again with the syntax:
+Users can run this file again with the syntax from argparse:
 ```bash
 python preprocessing.py --name "yourname"
 ```
 The --name argument will determine the name of the processed data file.
 Our default value is "compas".
 For more details, please go to the preprocessing.py file and read the description.

 ## Blackbox models
 To apply LIME, we first need to have a black-box model trained on the training data.
 Blackbox models will be implemented in the /blackbox folder.
 The first black-box model is an artificial neural network created from the neural_network.py file under the name neural_network.pth, its metrics can be visualized in the metrics_neural_network.png file.
-Users can run this file again with the syntax:
+Users can run this file again with the syntax from argparse:
 ```bash
 python neural_network.py --name "yourname" --hidden_size "your_hidden_size" --hidden_layers "your_hidden_layers" --lr "your_lr" --epoch "your_epoch" --wd "your_wd" --name_metrics "your_name_metrics"
 ```